finnito/Science/content/10scie/ecology/99-revision.md

 ## 4. Check your understanding of the learning outcomes

 - In your exercise book, write each learning outcome and then use your notes to write a paragraph explaining the whāinga ako
-- If you don't understand something, ask your teacher in class or post on [https://ask.lesueur.nz](https://ask.lesueur.nz)
+- If you don't understand something, ask your teacher!

 ---